JustinDFuller/justindfuller.com/word/quality.md

 # Quality

 Let's begin our discussion of Quality with Super Mario.
+I assert this is a movie of highest Quality.

 ![Super Mario Movie Poster](/image/super_mario_poster.jpg)

-I assert that this is a movie of highest Quality.

 Does it matter that: Chris Pratt doesn't know how to do an itialian accent?
 Half the scenes are in slow-motion?
 It's clearly trying to jumpstart a cinematic universe?
 They never really bother to explain *why* the mario bros are sucked into another universe?
 No!